randel/HiDecon/README.md

 ### Hierarchical tree and the cell type mapping matrix

-Hierarchical tree is specified from well-studied cell lineages or can be learnt from hierarchical clustering of scRNA-seq data.
+Hierarchical tree is specified from well-studied cell lineages or can be learned from hierarchical clustering of scRNA-seq data.
 The hierarchical tree used to guide the deconvolution of example data is shown as below:

 <figure>